Aegiq/lightworks/docs/source/getting_started.rst

 Distinguishable Photons
 ^^^^^^^^^^^^^^^^^^^^^^^

 With the emulator, we can also simulate distinguishable particles, to confirm that the HOM interference is no longer present.
-This is possible by defining a :doc:`emulator_reference/source` to use with the Sampler, and setting the value of the source indistinguishability to 0.
+This is possible by defining a :class:`Source <lightworks.emulator.Source>` to use with the Sampler, and setting the value of the source indistinguishability to 0.
 We can then resample from the system and plot.

 .. code-block:: Python